Your gift will amplify the voices of metastatic breast cancer patients, ensuring leaders with the power to save their lives do exactly that.

 Your donation will help bring a sense of urgency that is missing from metastatic advocacy.
 For far too long, the non-metastatic community has been speaking for us.
 We have not had a voice in the breast cancer community when we need it the most.
 We will no longer sit back and let people who do not understand our needs and the urgency of our mission talk for us.
 Your donation helps us be heard by those who can help.

-This year six metastatic breast cancer advocates were awarded the Phyllis Groskin Scholarships to attend the 2019 San Antonio Breast Cancer Symposium.
-We helped launch #CureKomen, an aggressive campaign designed to educate the public of the percent of donations that are allocated for research.
+We proudly awarded six metastatic breast cancer advocates the Phyllis Groskin Scholarships to attend the 2019 San Antonio Breast Cancer Symposium.
+We helped launch #CureKomen, an aggressive campaign designed to educate the public of the percent of donations that get allocated for research.
 This year we held our 5th Annual Die-In in Washington D.C., and METUP has had representatives at several breast cancer conferences.
 We have far exceeded our goals for 2019, which were:

-- A METUP representative at every breast cancer conference
+- A METUP representative present at every breast cancer conference

 - To lobby for more research for the treatment of metastatic disease